Unfortunately its entirely possible to get stretch marks on your breasts during and after pregnancy.

 In my mind, I just thought some people had them and some people didn’t.

-I didn’t have any stretch marks before pregnancy at that point so I had no cause for concern.
+I didn’t have any stretch marks on my breasts before pregnancy at that point so I had no cause for concern.

-The causes of stretch marks were not even on my radar.
+The fact that stretch marks could just develop was not even on my radar as a possibility.

 Stretch marks are lines that appear on your body.
 The medical term is called striae.

-Stretch marks can appear on your abdomen, legs, buttocks, arms and other areas.
+Stretch marks can appear on your abdomen, legs, buttocks, arms, breasts and other areas.

 They generally tend to appear on the body where the most fat is stored.